lupyuen/lupyuen.github.io/src/auto2.md

     We run our __Automated Testing__ on PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.

+That's what we do today to keep PineCone and PineDio Branches in sync with NuttX Mainline.

 ![Merge Updates From PineDio Stack to PineCone](https://lupyuen.github.io/images/auto2-merge2.jpg)

 ## PineDio Stack to PineCone